darrelmen/ionicNetprof/README.md

 npm install -g ionic@3.9.2

-Check Ionic Docs https://ionicframework.com/docs/ Create your working directory
+Check Ionic Docs https://ionicframework.com/docs/

+Create your working directory

 Download or checkout netprof-lite /ionic apps

 Git checkout net prof-lite

-Go to the net prof-lite Directory
+Go to the net prof-lite Directory.

-The first time will take several minutes to install all the plugins and dependencies npm install ionic cordova build android ionic cordova build ios
+The first time will take several minutes to install all the plugins and dependencies

+npm install

+ionic cordova build android

+ionic cordova build ios

-If you get an error run this again ionic cordova plugin add cordova-plugin-file-transfer@1.6.3 ionic cordova build android
+If you get an error run this again.

+ionic cordova plugin add cordova-plugin-file-transfer@1.6.3

+ionic cordova build android

-We need this for the recording to be posted properly to the server. cp resources/*.java platforms/android/app/src/main/java/org/apache/cordova/media/.
+We need this for the recording to be posted properly to the server.

+cp resources/*.java platforms/android/app/src/main/java/org/apache/cordova/media/.

 If you want to check the codes, you can open the downloaded code from your editor.